tfpauly/privacy-proxy/draft-pauly-privacypass-auth-scheme.md

 a token at time T2, a colluding issuer and origin can link this to the same client if T2 is unique to the client.
 This linkability is less feasible as the number of issuance events at time T2 increases.
-Depending on the "max-age" token challenge attribute, clients MAY try to augment the time between getting challenged then redeemning a token so as to make this sort of linkability more difficult.
+Depending on the "max-age" token challenge attribute, clients MAY try to augment the time between getting challenged then redeeming a token so as to make this sort of linkability more difficult.

 Applications SHOULD constrain tokens to a single origin unless the use case can